+7. Counter self-pity by being of service to someone else.
 Counter regret by seeking out activities that build your self-esteem.

 It requires a good deal of objectivity to set about following such a program.
 Nothing is easier, of course, than doing the opposite, for example:

 4. Mourning your loss forever.
 Not looking honestly at the hole inside yourself because it is too painful or you feel too weak.

 5. Talking to the wrong people about your woes.
 Seeking out those who keep agreeing with you and amplifying our resentment by egging you on.

+6. Idealizing the past.
 Obsessing over the good times that are gone.

 7. Letting self-pity and regret dominate your state of mind.